Starting a Mountain Bike Coaching Business: Steps to Success

 It is time to make it legal.
-Do you use a lawyer and account to help with the process?
-Depending on the business structure you choose you might need to have a lawyer draft partnership agreement.
+Do you use a lawyer and accountant to help with the process?
+Depending on the business structure you choose you might need to have a lawyer draft a partnership agreement.
 You need to register your business, file for state and federal tax ID numbers, business permits, business licenses, banking, and accounting procedures.
 This is the one place to seek professional advice from lawyers, accountants, and insurance.

 The biggest thing to remember is if you have a passion for and believe in your business, the hard work will be worth it!